Five Rolex 24 storylines to watch in new premier GTP class - NBC Sports

 Though Diguid said it’s a manufacturer choice (and not an IMSA regulation), the GTP teams have been making pit stops while running only their electrical systems during testing at Daytona and elsewhere.

 “There are specialty toolboxes color coordinated just for the high-voltage system.
-In the past, two guys could work out of a toolbox, put the car on track and roll that same box to track.
+In the past, two guys could work out of a toolbox, put the car on track and roll that same box to the track.”

 Last year, Nelson said Action Express Racing needed only one hauler to transport its No. 31 Cadillac to the track.
 Now it takes two haulers and an extra trailer to travel to Daytona International Speedway.